 There are several ways you can create your sales commission structure, and like all of your planning tactics, it is not a one-size-fits-all approach.
 There are various questions you need to address when you are considering which is right for your company.

 - What is a realistic estimate of sales performance?

 - How can each role be motivated separately based on different responsibilities?

 - What are our company’s goals and objectives?

 - What behaviours are we striving to achieve with our incentives?

 - Is the structure we chose incentivizing our reps to perform beyond their quotas?

 By answering these questions, you are developing the basis of information you need to develop which incentive plan is best for you.
 This information on hand will give you the ability to determine the structure that best suits your team’s needs and drive optimal performance.

 Picking a structure may be easier for others as some lay themselves out perfectly for specific scenarios.
 In other cases, you need to fully understand what you are trying to achieve with the sales commission you are laying out for your team and what your goals are.
 As for what compensation in a dollar figure is best suits your business and team, that depends on various circumstances.
-This depends on your region, industry, what roles the rep currently holds, potentially seniority, etc. This will have to be a decision made by you and your management team.
+This depends on your region, industry, what roles the rep currently holds, potential seniority, etc. This will have to be a decision made by you and your management team.

 If you’re a sales rep in need of more leads, check out Visitor Queue’s lead generation software for free!